Coxlodge

-Coxlodge is an area situated between Fawdon, Gosforth and Kenton in Newcastle upon Tyne, England.
+Coxlodge is an area situated between Fawdon, Gosforth and Kenton in Newcastle upon Tyne, in the county of Tyne and Wear, England.
+Until 1974 it was in Northumberland.

 History

-By order of the Local Government Board on 20 September 1872, the parishes of South Gosforth and Coxlodge were constituted into an urban district, the South Gosforth Local Board.
-After the 1894 Local Government Act, it became the South Gosforth Urban District Council.
+Coxlodge was formerly a township in the parish of Gosforth, in 1866 Coxlodge became a separate civil parish, By order of the Local Government Board on 20 September 1872, the parishes of South Gosforth and Coxlodge were constituted into an urban district, the South Gosforth Local Board.
+After the Local Government Act 1894, it became the South Gosforth Urban District Council.
 A year later, by a Northumberland County Council order dated 14 March 1895, the title was changed again to Gosforth Urban District Council.
-The parishes of Coxlodge and South Gosforth were amalgamated into the parish of Gosforth in 1908.
-The Gosforth Urban District Council was finally abolished on 1 April 1974 to become part of Newcastle Metropolitan Borough Council.
+The parishes of Coxlodge and South Gosforth were amalgamated into the parish of Gosforth on 1 April 1908.
+In 1901 the parish had a population of 7767.
+The Gosforth Urban District Council was finally abolished on 1 April 1974 to become part of Newcastle upon Tyne metropolitan borough.
+It is now in the unparished area of Gosforth.